Salatfreak/Progressbar/README.md

 The program checks if it is running in a terminal at startup and starts itself in an xfce4-terminal, if it doesn't.
 Feel free to specify another terminal emulator in the TERMINAL variable at the top of the program code.

+If you would like the program to execute some command when the countdown reaches zero, feel free to write it into the DONE_COMMAND array at the top of the script.